Selçuk Hatun: Role in accession of Sultan Cem

 In 1481, after the death of her nephew Mehmed the Conqueror, a fight for the throne began between the two sons of Mehmed. Şehzade Bayezid and Cem Sultan rebelled against each other for the throne.
 She sided with Cem Sultan, when he unofficially declared himself as the sultan at her palace in Bursa on 31 May 1481.
 She saw Cem as a passionate, valiant and knowledgeable candidate for the throne.
 At her palace in Bursa, she had tried to gather many persons in order to stand against Bayezid.

 When Bayezid started to march towards Bursa Sultan Cem had sent her to Bayezid as an ambassador after consulting the scholars in Bursa.
 The proposal was that Rumelia will be given to Bayezid and Anatolia to Cem, however this would destroy the unity of the country and divide it in two, she returned without getting results.
 On 22 June 1481, Bayezid managed to throw Cem off the throne and succeeded to the throne and he was exiled to Naples, where he died.
-Selçuk Hatun returned to Bursa, where she spent the remaining years.
+Selçuk Hatun returned to Bursa, where she spent her remaining years.